Transitioning to a raw diet

 - Reggie’s Raw Green Beef Tripe 500g – www.wild-tails.com/product/beef-tripe-mince-500g

 Did you know?
-As your vet will tell you, itchiness could be a sign of an intolerance to a certain meat.
-Many owners use the transition to raw as a way of identifying an intolerance to chicken (for example) through a process of elimination, resulting in a much happier pet!
+As your vet will tell you, itchiness could be a sign of an allergy to a certain meat.
+Soft poos or vomiting could be a sign of an intolerance.
+Many owners use the transition to raw as a way of identifying an allergy to chicken or an intolerance to beef (for example) through a process of elimination, resulting in a much happier pet!

 The Second Step – Over the next 2 days you can introduce a standard raw food which has 80% meat, 10% bone and 10% offal.
 We have found that some dogs love the quite smelly pure Green Beef Tripe so much that they don’t want to change!
 Many customers have found that if, over a few days, they mix in more and more of the standard food, then their dog doesn’t realise that you are slowly finishing off the pure Green Beef Tripe.
 Sneaky!